Shabbos Kestenbaum: Political advocacy

 Kestenbaum has testified multiple times before the United States Congress regarding antisemitism on college campuses.
 He has also spoken before the Israeli Knesset, where he was honored for his efforts in combating antisemitism.
 He also has appeared as a commentator on national news platforms including CNN, Fox News, and Newsmax.

 Kestenbaum participated as a delegate for the Aish Ha’am slate at the 39th World Zionist Congress held in October 2025.
-He is considering running in the 2026 United States House of Representatives elections for the congressional seat vacated by Jerry Nadler.
+He considered running in the 2026 United States House of Representatives elections for the congressional seat vacated by Jerry Nadler.

 Reaction

-Within parts of the Jewish community and among conservative circles, Kestenbaum has been lauded as a courageous and impactful figure for addressing antisemitism on college campuses and defending Jewish rights.
-His lawsuit against Harvard received significant national attention and became a focal point in the broader debate about antisemitism in higher education.
-Kestenbaum claimed the lawsuit "drew the nation's attention to the scourge of antisemitism at Harvard and other campuses, and it also caught the attention of President Trump and his Department of Education."
+Some Jewish people have praised Kestenbaum for bringing attention to antisemitism in higher education.
 Rabbi Shlomo Riskin has said that Kestenbaum is "not just a speaker — he's a builder" who is "helping to shape the next chapter of Jewish public life, and he's doing it with both vision and integrity."

-Some critics, including other Jewish students and commentators, argue that Kestenbaum's narrative exaggerates the experiences of Jewish students at universities like Harvard and serves political rather than educational aims.
-A former classmate at Harvard Divinity School stated that Kestenbaum's depiction of antisemitism at Harvard did not reflect the experience of "much of Harvard's Jewish population" and that his rhetoric was used to "weaponize his individual story and experience to conceal their very real antisemitism."
+Other Jewish people have criticized Kestenbaum.
+Zev Mishell, a classmate of Kestenbaum at Harvard Divinity School, said that Kestenbaum's depiction of antisemitism at Harvard did not reflect the experience of "much of Harvard's Jewish population", and that "Republicans have weaponized his individual story and experience to conceal their very real antisemitism".
 Another opinion piece in The Forward argued that Kestenbaum "misrepresents Jewish values" and is a "campus provocateur with a record of inflammatory statements and actions" who is exploited by "political opportunists on the right."